gofish/ioqueue/README.md

 Overview
 ----

-One approach to minimize caching, especially over an SSD that backs an alternatively cached keyspace, is to use direct I/O. Direct I/O will bypass the page cache and fault reads and writes to the SSD controller.
-Using threads to execute parallel requests is necessary therefore to prevent blocking since regular file I/O always blocks on faults.
+One approach to minimize kernel page caching over an SSD that backs an alternatively cached keyspace is to use direct I/O. Direct I/O will bypass the page cache and fault reads and writes to the SSD controller.
+Using threads to execute parallel requests is therefore necessary to prevent blocking, since regular file I/O always blocks on faults.
 Parallel requests also saturate the SSD controller, which is backed by several individually slower NANDs.
 There are many complaints by Linux developers about the direct I/O interface, however, and using threads has its own drawbacks.
 Are we forced to use direct I/O?
 Are we forced to use threads?

 When only reads are concerned and the user does not need to disable write buffering then a viable alternative is to use `posix_fadvise`.
 The advice parameter `POSIX_FADV_DONTNEED` can be used to drop regions of pages from the cache, while `POSIX_FADV_NOREUSE` can acheive identical behavior to direct I/O on reads -- do not cache any pages on reads because they will only be accessed once.
 Meanwhile, the O\_DSYNC flag to `open(2)` may provide synchronous write behavior analogous to O\_DIRECT.
-Write performance has not been tested here, but preliminary testing shows NOREUSE is a drop-in replacement for O\_DIRECT on reads.
+Write performance has not been tested but preliminary testing on reads under threads shows NOREUSE is a drop-in replacement for O\_DIRECT.

-A third option that exists that offers potential improvements by eliminating threads.
-Regular file I/O, as mentioned, is always blocking on faults, the exception being requests executed via the kernel [AIO][AIO] interface.
+Another option that offers potential improvements by eliminating threads is the kernel [AIO][AIO] interface (not to be confused with POSIX AIO).
+Regular file I/O, as mentioned, is always blocking on faults, but the AIO interface is different.
 These syscalls provide users an interface to queue, reap, and poll asynchronous direct I/O requests, without threads and without signals.
 As a result the direct I/O operations may be executed fully asynchronously, with fewer syscalls, on a single core, and with no user space lock contention.

 Notes
 ----